frdfsnlght/PCBModules/README.md

 # PCBModules
-A set of KiCAD schematics and PCB layouts for some handy modules used for electronics projects.
+A set of KiCAD 6 schematics and PCB layouts for some handy modules used for electronics projects.

 ## Available modules

+* 8PinHeader

+   Useful for plugging in half of a ESP32 CAM module.
+Includes 2 mounting holes.

 * 19PinHeader